ankitmahajan11/api-service/README.md

 URL for api-service: http://35.225.250.174/api-service/employee link for screen recording:

+Note:
-Note: Yaml files are inside the manifests folder of same repository.
+1) Yaml files are inside the manifests folder of same repository.
-Dockerfile is directly present in api-service spring boot project
+2) Dockerfile is directly present in api-service spring boot project
+3) service is written in java+springboot
+4) DB used is mysql as a statefulset